-2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat the from selected schools of Panchmahal, Dahod, Vadodara, Narmada, Bharuch, and Surat, Valsad, Navsari, Dangs, and Tapi districts primary schools of Ashram Schools is mentioned in the table number 4.33 which varied District and year wise It has been seen that from the last seven years the ratio of the percentage of the Enrollment of students from the year 2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat the from selected schools is constantly decreased in all the Ashram Schools of 10 selected districts.
+2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat the from selected schools of Panchmahal, Dahod, Vadodara, Narmada, Bharuch, and Surat, Valsad, Navsari, Dangs, and Tapi districts primary schools of Ashram Schools is mentioned in

 It is concluded that average of the percentage of Enrollment of students from the year 2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat the from selected schools of Panchmahal, Dahod, Vadodara, Narmada, Bharuch, Surat, Valsad, Navsari, Dangs and Tapi districts primary schools of Ashram Schools are varied from school to school and year to year.
 District-wise and year-wise graphical presentations of the Enrollment of students from the year 2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat the from selected schools are presented hereunder.